Gholaman Rural District

 Gholaman Rural District (دهستان غلامان) is in Gholaman District of Raz and Jargalan County, North Khorasan province, Iran.
 Its capital is the village of Gholaman.

 Demographics

 Population

-At the time of the 2006 National Census, the rural district's population (as a part of the former Raz and Jargalan District of Bojnord County) was 13,965 in 3,297 households.
+At the time of the 2006 National Census, the rural district's population (as a part of the former Raz and Jargalan District in Bojnord County) was 13,965 in 3,297 households.
 There were 14,813 inhabitants in 3,879 households at the following census of 2011.
 The 2016 census measured the population of the rural district as 5,203 in 1,566 households, by which time the district had been separated from the county in the establishment of Raz and Jargalan County.
 The rural district was transferred to the new Gholaman District.
 The most populous of its four villages was Gholaman, with 2,867 people.